Office of the Deputy Under Secretary for Food Safety, USDA.

 Issues To Be Discussed at the Public Meeting

-The following items on the Agenda for the 18th session of CCFFV will be discussed during the public meeting:
+The following items on the Agenda for the 20th Session of the CCFFV will be discussed during the public meeting:

-- Matters arising from the Codex Alimentarius Commission and other Codex Committees
+- Matters arising from Codex and other Committees;

 - Matters arising from other international organizations on the standardization of fresh fruits and vegetables

-- Proposed layout for Codex Standards for Fresh Fruits and Vegetables
+- Proposed layout for Codex standards for fresh fruits and vegetables (Outstanding issues); and

-Each issue listed will be fully described in documents distributed, or to be distributed, by the Codex Secretariat prior to the Committee meeting.
+Each issue listed will be fully described in documents distributed, or to be distributed, by the Secretariat before to the Meeting.
 Members of the public may access or request copies of these documents (see ADDRESSES).

-At the January 30, 2014, public meeting, draft U.S. positions on the agenda items will be described and discussed, and attendees will have the opportunity to pose questions and offer comments.
-Written comments may be offered at the meeting or sent to the U.S. Delegate for the 18th session of CCFFV, Dorian Lafond (see ADDRESSES).
-Written comments should state that they relate to activities of the 18th session of CCFFV.
+At the September 1, 2017, public meeting, draft U.S. positions on the agenda items will be described and discussed, and attendees will have the opportunity to pose questions and offer comments.
+Written comments may be offered at the meeting or sent to the U.S. Delegate for the 20th Session of the CCFFV, Dorian LaFond (see ADDRESSES).
+Written comments should state that they relate to activities of the 20th Session of CCFFV.

 Additional Public Notification